OpenAPI-Qraft/openapi-qraft/packages/react-client/README.md

 ## Getting Started

 To get started with `@openapi-qraft/react`, you'll need to set up your client by passing in your API services and a set of callbacks to handle various React Query functionalities.

-## 1. Define Your API Services
+### 1. Generate API Types

-Before utilizing `@openapi-qraft/react` to make typed requests, you need to define your API services by generating types and schemas from your OpenAPI Specification.
+Before utilizing `@openapi-qraft/react` to make typed requests, you need to define your API services by generating types and schemas from your OpenAPI specification.
 This ensures that your requests are type-safe and that your development experience benefits from TypeScript's power.
 Follow the steps below to generate your API services:

-### Generating TypeScript Definitions
+#### Generating TypeScript Definitions

-First, generate TypeScript definitions from your OpenAPI schema using `openapi-typescript`.
+First, generate TypeScript definitions from your OpenAPI schema using [`openapi-typescript`](https://www.npmjs.com/package/openapi-typescript).
 This will provide you with the necessary types for your API requests and responses.

 ```bash
 npx openapi-typescript https://api.dev.monite.com/openapi.json?version=2023-09-01 --output src/api/openapi.d.ts
 ```

-### Generating Qraft Services
+#### Generating Qraft Services

-Next, use `@openapi-qraft/cli` to generate the services and typed React Query hooks.
-Ensure to specify the path to the TypeScript definitions generated in the previous step.
-This creates a seamless integration between your OpenAPI schema and React Query, providing you with type-safe hooks for data fetching and mutation operations.
+Next, use `@openapi-qraft/cli` to generate the services and typed Tanstack Query React Hooks.
+Ensure to specify the path to the
+TypeScript definitions generated in the previous step.

 ```bash
 npx @openapi-qraft/cli https://api.dev.monite.com/openapi.json?version=2023-09-01 --output-dir src/api --schema-types-path ../openapi.d.ts